erosfrancesco/super-tripple/README.md

 # super-tripple
-PWA template, ready to be deployed with CodePipeline
+PWA template
+use eb deploy to deploy with Elastic Beanstalk